jleg13/comp_sci_projects/Java/SSLSocket_Program/README.md

 ## Project Protocol:

 The following protocol is for a secured network application to get optimisations of RNA sequences.
 Note all messages sent over network consists of a string of ASCII characters followed by the line feed character.
-To run the application use the provided shell scripts startClient.sh and start- Server.sh.
+To run the application use the provided shell scripts startClient.sh and startServer.sh.
 Open two terminals and once in the working directory start the server in the first terminal.
 The command is:
 ```bash
 $ ./startServer.sh ∗arg1∗